geoalgo/slurmpilot/README.md

 ```

 **TODOs**
-* high: support defining cluster as env variable, would allow to run example and make it easier to explain examples in README.md
 * high: explain examples in readme
 * high: add unit test actions
 * high: sp --sync job-name  / sync artefact of a job